Konrad Zuse: 1939–1945

 On 3 February 1945, aerial bombing caused devastating destruction in the Luisenstadt, the area around Oranienstraße, including neighbouring houses.
 This event effectively brought Zuse's research and development to a complete halt.
 The partially finished, telephone relay-based Z4 computer was then packed and moved from Berlin on 14 February, arriving in Göttingen approximately two weeks later.

 These machines contributed to the Henschel Werke Hs 293 and Hs 294 guided missiles developed by the German military between 1941 and 1945, which were the precursors to the modern cruise missile.
 The circuit design of the S1 was the predecessor of Zuse's Z11.
 Zuse believed that these machines had been captured by occupying Soviet troops in 1945.

 While working on his Z4 computer, Zuse realised that programming in machine code was too complicated.
-He started working on a PhD thesis, containing groundbreaking research years ahead of its time, mainly the first high-level programming language, Plankalkül ("Plan Calculus") and, as an elaborate example program, the first real computer chess engine.
+He started working on a PhD thesis detailing the first high-level programming language, Plankalkül ("Plan Calculus") and, as an elaborate example program, the first real computer chess engine.

 1945–1995

 After the 1945 Luisenstadt bombing, he fled from Berlin to the rural Allgäu.
 In the extreme deprivation of post-war Germany Zuse was unable to build computers.

 Zuse founded one of the earliest computer companies: the Zuse-Ingenieurbüro Hopferau.
 Capital was raised in 1946 through ETH Zurich and an IBM option on Zuse's patents.

 In 1947, according to the memoirs of the German computer pioneer Heinz Billing from the Max Planck Institute for Physics, there was a meeting between Alan Turing and Konrad Zuse in Göttingen.
 The encounter had the form of a colloquium.
-Participants were Womersley, Turing, Porter from England and a few German researchers like Zuse, Walther, and Billing.
+Participants were John Womersley, Turing, Arthur Porter from England and a few German researchers like Zuse, Helmut Schreyer, Alwin Walther, and Billing.
 (For more details see Herbert Bruderer, Konrad Zuse und die Schweiz).